Pierre-BISCARAS/HangMan/README.md

 # HangMan Game

 This project is a hangman game coded in C language.
-At first, we launch the server with a chosen word, then a client connects to the server and the game can start !
+At first, we launch the server with a chosen word, then a client connect to the server and the game can start !

 ## Requirements